Connecting new developments: 17 FAQs answered

 Phone and internet provider charge

-As part of Australian Government policy, NBN Co is required to charge a one-time fee of $300 to phone and internet providers once they place an order for an nbn™ access network service to a new development.
+As part of Australian Government policy, nbn is required to charge a one-time fee of $300 to phone and internet providers once they place an order for an nbn™ network service to a new development.

 Phone and internet providers may choose to pass this charge on to their customers, which is likely why you’re being charged this fee.
 To discuss or dispute this charge, we advise speaking with your provider.